-The Journal of Comparative Policy Analysis: Research and Practice (JCPA) is a double-blind peer reviewed journal, indexed in Thomson Reuters SSCI, adhering to the highest quality scholarship.
+The Journal of Comparative Policy Analysis: Research and Practice (JCPA) is a double-blind peer reviewed journal, indexed in Thomson Reuters SSCI as well as five abstracts/indices, adhering to the highest quality scholarship.
 Published five times per year, the JCPA is the only explicitly comparative journal of policy analytic studies.
-It invites manuscripts that make a contribution to the field of comparative policy studies and related public affairs, administration and management.
+It invites manuscripts that make a contribution to the field of comparative policy studies and/or in relation with public affairs, administration and management.

 The JCPA aims to stimulate the intellectual development of comparative policy studies and the growth of an international community of scholars in the field.

-Special JCPA Sections: The JCPA encourages submissions to the following special sections: Policy Innovation, Comparative Policy Statistics, Discourse (Insights) and Book Review.
+Special JCPA Sections: The JCPA welcomes proposals on a variety of topics and policy domains and encourages submissions to the following special sections: Policy Innovation, Comparative Policy Statistics, Discourse (Insights), Comarative Syllabi and Book Review.
 Please visit our Calls for Papers at http://www.jcpa.ca/icpaf/calls/

 Lawrence E. Lynn, University of Chicago, US (1997 - 2001)